U.S. Continuous Residency Requirements for Potential Citizens

 required to have been physically present in the United States for at least

-half the time for which his or her continuous residence is required.
+half the time for which their continuous residence is required.
 Physical

 presence refers to the number of days the applicant must physically be